-We are pleased to announce that five of our attorneys have been selected to the 2018 Massachusetts Super Lawyers List.
-We would also like to congratulate six of our attorneys for being selected to the 2018 Massachusetts Rising Stars list.
+We are pleased to announce that six of our attorneys have been selected to the 2019 Massachusetts Super Lawyers List.
+We would also like to congratulate four of our attorneys for being selected to the 2019 Massachusetts Rising Stars list.

 Super Lawyers rates outstanding lawyers from more than 70 practice areas who have attained a high-degree of peer recognition and professional achievement.
 The selection process includes independent research, peer nominations, and peer evaluations.
 Only up to 5 percent of the lawyers in a state are named to the Super Lawyers list, and no more than 2.5 percent are named to the Rising Stars list.

 Please join us in congratulating the following attorneys who have been selected as “Super Lawyers” and “Rising Stars” this year.

 Zalkind Law’s David Russcol submitted a friend-of-the-court brief in Parker v.
 Enernoc, Inc., a case heard last week in the Supreme Judicial Court.
 The plaintiff was fired soon after closing the largest sale in her employer’s history, which the jury found was in retaliation for complaining of violations of the Massachusetts Wage Act.
 Some of the commissions on that sale were not due until a year later.
 The Wage Act provides that “lost wages and other benefits” due to retaliation are tripled, but the lower court did not triple those unpaid commissions.
 David argued on behalf of the Massachusetts Employment Lawyers Association, Immigrant Worker Center Collaborative, Lawyers for Civil Rights, and Fair Employment Project that employers cannot avoid paying commissions by firing employees before the commissions are due, and that the plaintiff’s unpaid wages had to be tripled in order to avoid giving employers an incentive to engage in illegal retaliation.